audiolabs/APSRR-2016/Ssenyonga-Huang/report.md

 ### Installation

+Bash script was developed for OS X, so would be recommended.
 Would recommend at least MATLAB_R2012b mainly because of audioread.

 ### Download Dataset and preprocess data

 Execute download.sh.
-Note that incase you already have unrar, you can omit the line installing unrar on your system.
+Note that in case you do not have unrar, you can add the line installing unrar on your system.
 Refer to download.sh!

 ### Process results